cdgreenidge/emergent7-vm/README.md

 # emergent7-vm

-This project contains a Lbuntu 16.04 virtual machine, with a copy of
+This project contains a Lubuntu 16.04 virtual machine, with a copy of
 [Emergent 7.0.1](https://grey.colorado.edu/emergent/index.php/Main_Page) built
 from source.